FrancescoDiSalesGithub/Google-cloud-shell-hacking/README.md

 `./ngrok tcp 9090`

-After running ngrok copy the url and paste in your browser.
+There should be an url like the following: **tcp://0.tcp.eu.ngrok.io:10230**, please copy the address after tcp:// and paste in your browser.
 As you reach the webpage, enter as credentials the credentials in your linux container.

 ## Donation